 The Passage Creek trailhead is about 2.5 miles ahead.
 The road is right next to the creek and you’ll see a few private holdings and also turnoffs and undeveloped campsites along the road.
 Unless specifically posted otherwise, National Forest lands are open for camping wherever you find a nice site.
 This is called dispersed camping and is one way to Find A Good Campsite.

 Hiking to Passage Falls

 The Passage Creek (Forest Trail 588) and Wallace Creek (Forest Trail 58) trails start from the same parking area and trailhead.
-This is a major access and the the sign is very obvious.
-The access in on the right side of the road heading up canyon.
+This is a major access and the sign is very obvious.
+The access is on the right side of the road heading up the canyon.
 The large parking area is between the road and Mill Creek.
-Wallace Creek Trail is a high use trail for horse packing and the parking area is large enough to handle at least a few horse trailers.
+Wallace Creek Trail is a high-use trail for horse packing and the parking area is large enough to handle at least a few horse trailers.
 There are no toilets so come prepared.

 The trail is very obvious as you immediately cross Mill Creek on a large bridge.
 Much of the Mill Creek drainage burned in the 2007 Wicked Fire and the bridge is new since the fire.
 The trail is wide and smooth as it was once a roadbed.
 After a distance, it becomes a standard single-track trail but it remains an easy hike.
 As previously stated, there is a lot of horse traffic on the trail and it is not unusual to find signs of their passing.
 Speaking of passing, if you ever encounter a horse on the trail please step off the trail as far as you can to allow them to safely pass.